Why Choose A.W.E.® as Your Heating Contractor?

 1. Are they insured, licensed or bonded?

 2. Do they have references?

 3. Do they seem to have a good reputation and some good online reviews?

-4. Do you feel comfortable that they have your best interests in mind, not just their best interests (making money off of you!).
+4. Do you feel comfortable that they have your best interests in mind, not just their best interests (making money off you!)?

 How can you tell if you have a good heating company?
 Many people can get a good vibe when dealing with a person on the phone or in person.
 Do they seem confident and honest?
-Do you feel they are not only educating you and helping you, but providing you with options that you understand?
-Is there a best case scenario, worst case scenario and various options?
+Do you feel they are not only educating you and helping you, but also providing you with options that you understand?
+Is there a best-case scenario, worst-case scenario and various options?
 Are the techs neat and clean?
 Do they have visible identification?
 Are the trucks identified and are they cared for?

-Before signing anything or agreeing to anything, get everything in writing and be sure you completely understand the full expectations of the current trip/visit/repair and how they bill or will complete the work you need completed.
+Before signing anything or agreeing to anything, get everything in writing and be sure you completely understand the expectations of the current trip/visit/repair, how they bill or will the work be completed when needed.

 What do heating contractors usually work on?

 What types of furnaces are available?

 The two most common household furnaces are the condensation and combustion.
 The condensation furnace recycles heat by extracting it from the exhaust gases.
 As for the combustion furnace, it requires an exhaust, and relies on the burning of fuel to generate heat.